U.S. nonfarm payrolls increase by the most in 10 months

-WASHINGTON (Reuters) - U.S. job growth increased by the most in 10 months in November as former striking workers returned to General Motors’ (GM.N) payrolls and the healthcare industry stepped up hiring, confirming that the economy remained on a moderate expansion path despite a prolonged manufacturing slump.
+WASHINGTON (Reuters) - U.S. job growth increased by the most in 10 months in November as former striking workers returned to General Motors’ (GM.N) payrolls and the healthcare industry boosted hiring, the strongest sign yet the economy was not in danger of stalling.

 The surge in November payrolls defied an Institute for Supply Management survey showing a measure of manufacturing employment contracted in November for the fourth straight month.
 It also confounded the ADP National Employment report showing a sharp deceleration in private payrolls growth last month and consumers’ perceptions of the labor market were less upbeat.